Universal-Team/LeafEdit/README.md

 ## Citra User

-To use LeafEdit completely you need to get the Assets package from [here](https://github.com/Universal-Team/extras/raw/master/builds/LeafEdit/LeafEdit-Assets.7z) or from the resources/assets/ folder.
-Put the Files from the Assets Package or the resources/assets folder to `sdmc:/LeafEdit/Assets/` and you should be fine.
+To use LeafEdit completely you need to get the assets from [here](https://github.com/Universal-Team/extras/raw/master/builds/LeafEdit/assets/).
+Put the files to `sdmc:/LeafEdit/Assets/` and you should be fine.

 ## Compilation